runxiyu/forge/README.md

 We generally prefer to have linters, deployment pipelines and such run on each local developer's machine, for example as a pre-commit hook.
 However there are reasons why CI might be useful.
-We plan to integrate a git.sr.ht-style CI in the future.
+We plan to integrate a builds.sr.ht-style CI in the future.

 ### Authentication and authorization